abs-tudelft/sbd/src/lab3/index.md

 The transformer consumes records from the Kafka stream of the topic `events`.
 It produces a Kafka stream of the topic `updates`.
-It therefore transforms 'events' to 'updates', where usually many events are aggregates into some statistic, or filtered by some predicate.
+It therefore transforms 'events' to 'updates', where usually many events are aggregated into some statistic, or filtered by some predicate.

 Why this intermediate step?
-Why can't a consumer not process the `events` itself?
+Why can't a consumer process the `events` itself?
 For typical applications, this is usually not done by the consumer of the data because the producers send so much data on the `events` topic, that e.g. a simple phone or a laptop could not process it --- only a scalable application run on a cluster could process so much information so quickly.
 This is the type of framework that Kafka provides.

 This is the component that you must implement.